Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Mathematical Preliminaries

+\paragraph{Ultrametric properties.} Four consequences of the strong triangle inequality (proofs in~\cite{Gouvea2020p}). \emph{(i)~Every triangle is isosceles:} the two largest of $|x-y|_p,|y-z|_p,|x-z|_p$ are equal. \emph{(ii)~Every point of a ball is a center:} $z \in \BCP_r(a)$ implies $\BCP_r(a) = \BCP_r(z)$. \emph{(iii)~Two balls that meet are nested:} one contains the other. \emph{(iv)~Disjoint balls $\BCP_r(c)$ and $\BCP_s(d)$ satisfy} $|c-d|_p > \max\{r,s\}$, and then $|x-y|_p = |c-d|_p$ for all $x \in \BCP_r(c)$ and $y \in \BCP_s(d)$.
+Property~(iv), the distance between two points of disjoint balls equalling the distance between their centers, is the one used quantitatively below.

-\paragraph{Completions and $\mathbb{C}_p$.} The field $\mathbb{Q}_p$ is complete with respect to $|\cdot|_p$ but is not algebraically closed.
+\paragraph{\texorpdfstring{Completions and $\mathbb{C}_p$.}{Completions and C\_p.}} The field $\mathbb{Q}_p$ is complete with respect to $|\cdot|_p$ but is not algebraically closed.
 Its algebraic closure $\overline{\mathbb{Q}}_p$ is not complete.
-The \emph{completion of the algebraic closure} of $\mathbb{Q}_p$ is denoted $\mathbb{C}_p$; it is complete and algebraically closed, and serves as the $p$-adic analogue of $\mathbb{C}$.
+The \emph{completion of the algebraic closure} of $\mathbb{Q}_p$ is denoted by $\mathbb{C}_p$; it is complete and algebraically closed, and serves as the $p$-adic analogue of $\mathbb{C}$.
 The following diagram displays the completions of $\mathbb{Q}$; the lower branch represents one completion for each prime $p$: